 2. DU Sports

-If you are into sports, DU is definitely the right place for you.
+If you are into sports, DU is the right place for you.
 DU is the proud home of 33 NCAA national champions and 17 varsity teams.
 As mentioned previously, everyone at DU will find their place.
-That being said, if you are really good at a specific sport, but not as good as NCAA-level athletes, you can go to the tryouts for that respective club.
-Getting into these DU clubs can be a challenge since you have to train intensely like a pro player and compete regionally, or even nationally in intercollegiate competitions.
-DU also offers a lot of intramural sport competitions for students who just want to enjoy athletics and experience new sports, like flag football, ultimate frisbee and more.
+That being said, if you are good at a specific sport, but not as good as NCAA-level athletes, you can go to the tryouts for that respective club.
+Getting into these DU clubs can be a challenge since you must train intensely like a pro player and compete regionally, or even nationally in intercollegiate competitions.
+DU also offers a lot of intramural sport competitions for students who just want to enjoy athletics and experience new sports, like flag football, ultimate frisbee, broom ball, soccer, and more.
 These intramural competitions are offered to all students, faculty, and staff.
 Feel free to sign up and test yourself!

 —Notable sport at DU—

 Although right now DU doesn’t have a football team like most of other universities, DU sports ranks 13th for having the most NCAA Division I champions.
 The men’s ice hockey team is also incredibly good.
-The DU Men’s Ice Hockey team has won 8 national titles and ranks second among all of the NCAA team.
+The DU Men’s Ice Hockey team has won 9 national titles (1958, 1960, 1961, 1968, 1969, 2004, 2005, 2017, 2022) and ranks first among all the NCAA teams.
 The regular hockey season starts in October and lasts until April.
 That means the season almost aligns up with the normal school year, which opens a great opportunity for students to enjoy the game and atmosphere at the Magness Arena, which is located right inside the Richie Center.
 Tickets are sold two hours prior to the game at affordable prices from $5 to $10 for students.
 OR if you want to have a season-long pass for free, DU has a yearly tradition that is guaranteed to satisfy you.
 Every year, DU students camp out about a week before the first game starts, and the first 200 students in line are provided with free season tickets.
 That sounds amazing, doesn’t it?
 The tradition started in 2001, when the hockey coach purchased season tickets for only the first two students.
 However, everything changed since Chancellor Rebecca Chop arrived at DU, as she made the tradition as it is today.